Viasat Internet for Seniors

 The Platinum 100 plan includes a generous 300 GB of data, HD streaming, and zippy speeds of up to 100 Mbps.
 If you’re a cinephile who watches movies in ultra HD — which burns through 7 GB per hour — this probably won’t be enough data for you.

 On the other hand, if you are already hooked up with a satellite TV service to get your HD movie fix, want to video-chat with friends and family a few times a week (without your screen freezing up on you), and want some data left over for emailing, surfing, and YouTubing, one of Viasat’s three top-tier plans may be a good fit.
+We won’t deny it, though: calculating how much data you might use in a month isn’t simple.
+And it’s definitely no fun running out of data or rationing out your video streaming.

 Plus, while other senior-friendly internet providers might give you more data — I’m thinking of Cox Communications’ internet plans here, which all come with a humongous 1 TB of data per month — they’re likely cable providers, not satellite.
-As we’ve mentioned, many cable providers aren’t available in rural areas.
+As mentioned, many cable providers aren’t available in rural areas.

 Viasat’s plans and availability aren’t set in stone, as with all internet providers.
 Prices and services will vary depending on where you live.